GoSTEAN/Portfolio/README.md

 # portfolio
 html and css education purpose
-A good pratice for crreating portfolio
+A good pratice for creating portfolio